Amansonukumarsah/Machine_Learning/README.md

 ## 📚 Current Learning Status
 I am still in the learning phase and have started with the basics of Machine Learning.
 So far, I have completed:
-- **Linear Regression**: Understanding how this fundamental algorithm works, its applications, and how to implement it from scratch and using libraries like `sklearn`.
+- **Linear Regression/Gradient**: Understanding how this fundamental algorithm works, its applications, and how to implement it from scratch and using libraries like `sklearn`.

 ---